6-BTDF/reservations-service/README.md

 ## Usage

-- Access the individual component through
+- Access the individual component through client/src/index.js
-- Access the site in whole through
 - Change listings by modifying the numerical value after the site, e.g. from

 ## Requirements